Museum

 Experience the history of the Highlands and Islands through the epic story of Clan Donald, Scotland’s largest and most powerful clan.
 Witness the clan’s changing fortunes, from mighty Lords of the Isles, through the tumult of Jacobite risings, to the hardship of clearance and emigration.

 Young visitors will enjoy exploring the Museum with our children’s trails, designed for different abilities and ages from pre-school upwards.
 There’s also an activity area with books, toys and dressing up.
 We usually have school holiday family activities and changing exhibitions too.
-Visit our events pages to find out what’s on.

-There’s plenty to see and most visitors spend between 45 minutes and 1 hour in the Museum.
+There’s plenty to see and most visitors spend between 45 minutes and 2 hours in the Museum.

 We are proud to be Skye’s only museum fully accredited by Museums Galleries Scotland.
-The Museum has received a number of awards including Museum of the Year Award and Museum of the Year Research Facility Award.
+The Museum has received a number of awards including the Museum of the Year Award and the Museum of the Year Research Facility Award.

 What's in the Museum?